scottyhardy/docker-wine/README.md

 >Docker image that includes Wine and Winetricks for running Windows applications on Linux and macOS

 The docker-wine container can either be run with X11 forwarding or as an RDP server to suit your use case.
-The default is to use X11 forwarding which utilizes your machine's X server to render graphics directly into your current session and play sounds through pulseaudio (Linux only).
+The default is to use X11 forwarding which utilizes your machine's X server to render graphics directly into your current session and play sounds through pulseaudio (audio redirection on Linux only).

 Using docker-wine with an RDP server allows the container to be run on a headless machine or a machine that may not be running an X server.
 You can then use a Remote Desktop client to connect to the container which may be located either on your local or a remote machine.
 This is currently the only solution if you require sound on macOS.